 What the TRON Lightcycle / Run Attraction Experience is Like

 Tron is a family-friendly, launch-style roller coaster.
-The initial launch sequence is extraordinarily exhilarating, and really moves a lot faster than it appears from outside!
+The initial launch sequence is extraordinarily exhilarating and really moves a lot faster than it appears from the outside!
 While still experiencing acceleration, you explode up and out of the ride building and experience riding under the massive, lit-up canopy!

 Then, the attraction goes back indoors to complete the story element.
 Your team’s Lightcycles are racing against Team Orange, and the race plays out via the combination of physical elements and screens.
 The Lightcycles dip through checkpoints, twist around tight curves, and ultimately across the finish line.

 The technology used in this attraction is very futuristic, the experience as a whole is family-friendly, and most importantly, is an easy and comfortable attraction to board and ride.
-TRON Lightcycle / Run is an overall phenomenal addition to Tomorrowland, and I can’t wait to experience it again when it opens on April 4, 2023.
+TRON Lightcycle / Run is an overall phenomenal addition to Tomorrowland, and I can’t wait to experience it again.
 See you in The Grid!